eating for health

 I’ve worked with hundreds of clients over the last decade, and I’ve seen firsthand the importance of the mindset when it comes to eating healthy.
-When you’re in a good place mentally and feeling happy, it’s easier to focus on healthy eating and healthier lifestyle choices.
+When you’re focusing on your mental wellness and feeling happy, it’s easier to maintain healthy eating and healthier lifestyle choices.

 So when COVID-19 hit our province and changed the way we lived our lives in March 2020, it definitely had a major impact on our mindset.
 For many, there was a significant increase in stress and anxiety, which are two key emotions that can often lead to a sudden need for “comfort.”
 It’s in these moments that we tend to reach for “comfort food” (such as chips, pretzels, ice cream and alcohol) to help us feel better.
 Unfortunately, these foods may seem to help initially, but they’re not ideal choices if you’re looking for the energy and mental strength needed on a day-to-day basis to push through this time, and come out on the other end in a healthy condition.

 Our nutrition plays an integral role in how we feel.
 Healthier choices will help to substantially improve energy levels, reduce cravings and hunger, improve concentration and productivity, boost the immune system and even help to manage stress and anxiety.

 Furthermore, healthy eating is not difficult.
 It can be done very easily, and at the end of the day, it’s so much more gratifying.